 Fourth of July Fireworks

 Many organizations look for opportunities to celebrate within their communities, and Independence Day is great reason for celebration.
 After the parades, barbecues, games and activities, Independence Day typically concludes with fireworks.
-If your organization holds Independence Day events, you and fellow participants are encouraged to attend local municipal fireworks displays.
+While many organizations host Independence Day events, we encourage you to leave the fireworks in the hands of professionals and attend local municipal fireworks displays.

 If your organization is inclined to host a fireworks display on your property, secure the services of a qualified, insured professional fireworks contractor and take appropriate steps to transfer risk to the contractor.
 Refer to the Utilizing Outside Contractors fact sheet on SafeChurch.com for more detail.
 You should also comply with all local rules, permits and fire code regulations, and discuss with your insurance agent whether your organization is covered for fireworks displays.
 Homemade fireworks displays are strongly discouraged.